contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 round-trip min/avg/max = 38.867/41.202/43.537 ms
 ```

-## Cleanup: **after all play is done**
+## Clean Up
-To cleanup the setup, after doing all the experiments, exit the VM destroy VMs
+To clean up after doing all the exercises, use Vagrant to
+tear down the tutorial VM environment:

 ```
 $ vagrant destroy -f